IntegryHQ/functions-react-example/README.md

 # Integry React Example

 This repository demonstrates how to integrate and use Integry SDK within a React application.
-It shows how to connect to third-party applications (like Mailchimp), check their connection status, and execute functions using the Integry SDK.
+It shows how to connect to third-party applications (like Slack), check their connection status, and execute functions using the Integry SDK.

 ## Prerequisites